 If you love animals, you benefit by getting to meet new animal friends, take care of them, and enjoy their companionship.
 Often, and especially when traveling, animal-lovers need their fix!

 Interacting with and loving animals in their homes, where they feel most comfortable, is such an awesome responsibility and pleasure.
-Dogs love to go on walks so you can get exercise and explore local areas, maybe even take them to parks or beaches.
-You can ride horses, milk goats, hang out with chickens, kiss kittens, or smell puppy breath (yum)!
+Dogs love to go on walks so you can get exercise and a friend to explore local areas with, maybe to parks or beaches.
+You can hang out with chickens, kiss kittens, or smell puppy breath!

 3. 24/7 loving care for the Pets